versly/wsdoc/README.md

     javac -processor org.versly.rest.wsdoc.AnnotationProcessor *.java

 2\.
-Perform the rest of your WAR assembly.
+(Optional) Perform the rest of your WAR assembly.

 3\.
-Generate the HTML output, given all your web archives:
+Generate the HTML output, given all your web archives or output from the annotation processor:

-    java org.versly.rest.wsdoc.RestDocAssembler *.war
+    java org.versly.rest.wsdoc.RestDocAssembler *.war *.ser

 4\.
 Enjoy the output at web-service-api.html